spike0en/Tetris_Archive/README.md

-# Nothing Phone (2a) Archive
+# CMF Phone (1) Archive

-* A comprehensive collection of unmodified Stock OTA images for Nothing Phone (2a).
+* A comprehensive collection of unmodified Stock OTA images for CMF Phone (1).

 ## Downloads

-- Downloads are tagged with `POST_OTA_VERSION` & `NothingOS version` [here](https://github.com/spike0en/Pacman_Archive/releases).
+- Downloads are tagged with `POST_OTA_VERSION` & `NothingOS version` [here](https://github.com/spike0en/Tetris_Archive/releases).
 It is to be noted that the releases are compatible with all regional variants of the device.

 - Official Full OTA Update Package is marked `-FullOTA`.
 Extract the splitted 7z parts to get the `<name>-FullOTA.zip`.